Top Online MBA Programs in Public Relations

-Traditional MBA degrees typically take two years to complete.
+Traditional MBA degrees take two years to complete.
 An online MBA in public relations provides a flexible, convenient alternative to an on-campus program.
 Learners can work full time, completing coursework while meeting their personal and professional obligations.

 An online degree benefits full- and part-time students alike.
 Full-time learners can take classes along an accelerated timeline, earning a degree in as few as 18 months, while part-time students complete a program over several years.

 An online degree often provides a more affordable option for public relations MBA students.
 Many institutions offer the same tuition rate for in-state and out-of-state students, allowing learners to earn a degree as a nonresident with no additional cost.
 Online programs also eliminate room and board, commuting, and comparable expenses incurred by on-campus students.

 Curriculum for MBAs in public relations vary by institution.
 Learners should make sure potential programs offer coursework that facilitates their career growth.
 Potential students may also consider internship, project, and research components.
 Working professionals may have opportunities to complete some degree requirements at their current place of employment.

 Online students earning an MBA in public relations can apply for financial aid.
 Studying public relations and business administration opens additional funding options for learners.
 Many professional organizations and private funders offer scholarships and fellowships to students earning a degree in these fields.

 Who Can Apply: PRSSA offers several scholarships for undergraduate and graduate students earning a degree in public relations.
 Scholarships exist for leaders in the field and members of specific demographic and ethnic groups.
 Some scholarships recognize learners who have had excellent internship experiences.